JBL PartyBox 310 VS 320: Which Is The Better Party Speaker?

 Winner: PartyBox 320

 The frequency response range has been improved on the new PartyBox 320, providing an additional 5 Hertz of depth to the low end.
 Despite the deeper bass extension, the 320 has a much more refined sound than the 310.
 The PartyBox 310 is a speaker that falls victim to excessive bass, drowning out the midrange and reducing vocal clarity.
+This may be appealing to some bass-heads, but with the PartyBox app, the 320’s bass can be dialed up while retaining its impressive detail.

 Neither speaker is what one would consider balanced, but the vibrant party-style design is not made to be a reference speaker.
 Instead, the 320 creates a thriving party sound with deep bass while retaining the midrange vocal clarity and nuance within the treble range.